Ganster1319/Financial-Estate-Management-/README.md

         *   Visual representations (e.g., charts - Pie and Bar charts preferred) of the portfolio breakdown.
         *   Ability to **filter/group** the visualization by `PolicyType` and client `Gender`.
     *   [ ] **Client Portfolio Visualization:** Within the individual client detail view, provide a visualization of that specific client's insurance portfolio.
 This must include:
-        *   Visual representations (e.g., charts) showing the client's policy distribution.
+        *   Visual representations (e.g., charts - Pie chart for policy type breakdown, potentially a table for detailed list) showing the client's policy distribution.
         *   Ability to **filter/group/sort** the visualization by `PolicyType` and `CoverageType`.

 *   **Data Handling & Persistence:**